-Schedule N - Pass-through Entity Withholding Tax Instructions
+Schedule N - Pass-through Entity Withholding Tax

-The partnership, as a pass-through entity, must pay or withhold tax on behalf of each nonresident individual partner and each resident or nonresident business partner (collectively referred to as pass-through entity taxpayers) unless a withholding waiver request is made (see below).
-A partnership is not required to withhold on a partner that is exempt from the tax under UC §59-7-102(1)(a) or §59-10-104.1, or the partnership is a plan under IRC Sections 401, 408 or 457 and is not required to file a return under UC Chapter 7.
-A publicly traded partnership meeting the requirements of UC §59-10-1403.2(1)(b) does not have to withhold Utah tax on its partners.
+The partnership, as a pass-through entity, must pay or withhold tax on behalf of each nonresident individual partner and each resident or nonresident business partner, and each resident or nonresident trust or estate partner (collectively referred to as pass-through entity taxpayers) unless a withholding waiver request is made (see below).
+A partnership is not required to withhold Utah tax on a partner if:

+- the partner is exempt from taxation under UC §59-7-102(1)(a) or §59-10-104.1, - the partnership is a plan under IRC Sections 401, 408 or 457 and is not required to file a return under UC Chapter 7, or - the partnership is a publicly traded partnership as defined under UC §59-10-1403.2(1)(b)(iv).